solar-wallet/solar-faq/docs/guide/04-wallet-guide.md

 ![null](/images/screen-shot-2019-02-18-at-10.35.36.png)

 #### Fill in the destination address and the amount of the assets which you would like to send.
-If necessary, you could also include a text or an ID for your transaction by choosing “Text” or “ID” respectively and then fill in the relevant information.
+If necessary, you could also include a text or an ID for your transaction by choosing “Text” or “ID” respectively under "Memo type" and then fill in the relevant information.
 Click “send” to confirm it.

 ![null](/images/screen-shot-2019-02-15-at-17.54.08.png)